MARKET DRIVERS

 ECONOMIC REVIEW

-Economy uncertainty remains across the Bay Area, with lukewarm job growth, increasing unemployment and elevated interest rates.
-The unemployment rate for San Francisco County was 3.7% in November, a decrease compared to last quarter but a slight increase from one year ago.
+Economic uncertainty remains across the Bay Area, with lukewarm job growth, increasing unemployment and elevated interest rates.
+The unemployment rate for San Francisco County was 3.9% in February, an increase compared to last quarter and an increase compared to last year.
 However, the labor force participation has declined versus the previous year, meaning total employment has fallen to a larger degree than unemployment figures suggest.
 Recent layoffs from the Technology-Information sector and the Professional-Business Services sector layoffs have driven the majority of job losses during the past year according to the California Employment Development Department.

 NEAR-TERM OUTLOOK